aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/set-visio-shape-s-xform-line-and-fill-data/_index.md

 #### **Fill Data Programming Sample**
 The following code snippet updates a shape's fill data.
 The code looks for a shape named rectangle, with the shape ID 1, and sets the fill background and foreground colors.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-SetFillData-SetFillData.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-SetFillData-SetFillData.java" >}}
 ### **Retrieve Inherited Fill Data of a Visio Shape**
 The Visio shapes can inherit the parent style and the master shape.
 Developers may get or set the inherit fill data of a Visio shape.
 The InheritFill property, exposed by the Shape class, contains the fill formatting values for the shape inherit by the parent style and the master shape.
 #### **Retrieve Inherited Fill Data Programming Sample**
 The following code snippet retrieves the inherited fill data of the shape.
 Please check this sample code:

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-RetrieveInheritedFillData-RetrieveInheritedFillData.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-RetrieveInheritedFillData-RetrieveInheritedFillData.java" >}}